Copenhagen School (linguistics)

-The Copenhagen School is a group of scholars dedicated to the study of linguistics, centered around Louis Hjelmslev (1899–1965) and the Linguistic Circle of Copenhagen (French: Cercle Linguistique de Copenhague, Danish: Lingvistkredsen), founded by him and Viggo Brøndal (1887–1942).
-In the mid-twentieth century, the Copenhagen school was one of the most important centres of linguistic structuralism, together with the Geneva School and the Prague School.
+The Copenhagen School is a group of scholars dedicated to the study of linguistics, centered on Louis Hjelmslev (1899–1965) and the Linguistic Circle of Copenhagen (French: Cercle Linguistique de Copenhague, Danish: Lingvistkredsen), founded by him and Viggo Brøndal (1887–1942).
+In the mid-twentieth century, the Copenhagen School was one of the most important centres of linguistic structuralism, together with the Geneva School and the Prague School.
 In the late 20th and early 21st centuries, the Copenhagen school's approach to linguistics has evolved from purely structural to functionalist, culminating in Danish functional linguistics—which, despite the "functional" moniker, nonetheless incorporates many insights from the founders of the Linguistic Circle.

 History

 The Copenhagen School of Linguistics evolved around Louis Hjelmslev and his developing theory of language, glossematics.
 In 1931, he and Viggo Brøndal together founded the Cercle Linguistique de Copenhague, a group of linguists based on the model of the Prague Linguistic Circle.
 Within the Cercle, the ideas of Brøndal and Hjelmslev were not always compatible; Hjelmslev’s more formalist approach attracted a group of followers—principal among them Hans Jørgen Uldall and Eli Fischer-Jørgensen—who would strive to apply Hjelmslev's abstract ideas on the nature of language to analyses of actual linguistic data.

 Hjelmslev’s objective was to establish a framework for understanding communication as a formal system, and an important part of this was the development of precise terminology to describe the different parts of linguistic systems and their interrelations.
 The basic theoretical framework, called “Glossematics”, was laid out in Hjelmslev’s two main works: Prolegomena to a Theory of Language and Résumé of a Theory of Language.
 However, since Hjelmslev's death in 1965 left his theories mostly on the programmatic level, the group that had formed around Hjelmslev and his glossematic theory dispersed—while the Copenhagen Linguistic Circle continued to exist, it was not really a "school" united by a common theoretical perspective.

 In 1989, a group of Circle members, inspired by the advances in cognitive linguistics and the functionalist theories of Simon C. Dik, founded the school of Danish Functional Grammar, aiming to combine the ideas of Hjelmslev and Brøndal, and those of other important Danish linguists, such as Paul Diderichsen and Otto Jespersen, with modern functional linguistics.
 Among the prominent members of this new generation of the Copenhagen School were Peter Harder, Elisabeth Engberg-Pedersen, Frans Gregersen, Una Canger and Michael Fortescue.
 The basic work of the school is Dansk Funktionel Grammatik (Danish Functional Grammar) by Harder (2006).
 Recent developments in the school include Ole Nedergaard Thomsen’s Functional Discourse Pragmatics.

 In the following, the two stages of the Copenhagen School will be described as (1) the glossematic school, and (2) Danish functional linguistics.